polina-munoz/black-hoodie-bay-area-2018/day_one_theory.md

 - authentication cookies tell the server that someone is logged in
 - they are "automatically" sent with any request you make to the server
 - it is possible for a script to execute client side to get access to your client side cookies
+- cookie vs localstorage
+- You can set "secure flag" so it's only sent over HTTPs.

 Same Origin Policy

+- simple but nuanced: origin needs to have the same domain, port, and protocol
+- Most important part of web security foundational knowledge
+- Pages can only "interact" with other resources having the same "origin"
+  - read contents on pages
+  - manipulate the DOM
+  - send XMLHttpRequest
+- HTML5 has added new rules to this and made it more complicated.
 - Restricts how a document or script loaded from one origin can interact with a resource from another origin
 - An origin for web content is defined by scheme (protocol), host (domain), and port of the URL used to access it.
 - Some operations are restricted to same-origin content and this restriction can be lifted using CORs.

 Cross-Origin Resource Sharing (CORS)

+- Cookie headers (set-cookie) have a flag to prevent them from being sent across origin.
 - Cross domain requests are forbidden by default by the same origin policy.
 - CORs gives web servers cross-domain access controls in order to enable cross domain data transfer.
 - only allowing certain origins to edit data on the server